COMBAT-TB/tb_variant_filter/README.md

  deletion site.
 3. Filter by percentage of alternate allele bases.
 Mask out variants with less than a minimum percentage (by default 90%) alternative alleles.
+4. Filter by depth of reads at a variant site.
+Masks out variants with less than a minimum depth of coverage (default 30) at the site
+5. Filter all non-SNV variants.
+Masks out variants that are not single nucleotide variants.

-Filtering by read depth and (SAM/BAM) mapping quality were omitted because these filters are performed by the upstream workflow we (SANBI) currently use.
-The first of these might be added in the future.
+Filtering by (SAM/BAM) mapping quality was omitted because these filters are performed by the upstream workflow we (SANBI) currently use.

 When used together the effects of the filters are added (i.e. a variant is masked out if it is masked by any of the filters).